Hansson Private Label Essay

 HPL is a mid-sized private label manufacturer of personal care goods.
 In 1992, the company acquired production assets from Simons Health and Beauty Products, and through increased efficiency had enjoyed growth within the sector.
 The company’s production is estimated to account for about 28% of the $4 billion sold in their product category, generating revenue of $681 million in 2007.

 The company was recently presented an opportunity by its largest retail customer to significantly increase its share in their private label manufacturing.
-The prospect of growth was risky, since it required …show more content…
+The prospect of growth was risky, since it …show more content…

 OCF = EBIT – Taxes + Depreciation